simple-xmpp/node-simple-xmpp/readme.md

 ### Events

 #### Online
-event where emits when successfully connected
+Event emitted when successfully connected

 	xmpp.on('online', function() {
 		console.log('Yes, I\'m online');
 	});

 #### Chat
-event where emits when somebody sends a chat message to you
+Event emitted when somebody sends a chat message to you

 	xmpp.on('chat', function(from, message) {
 		console.log('%s says %s', from, message);
 	});

 #### Buddy
-event where emits when state of the buddy on your chat list changes
+Event emitted when state of the buddy on your chat list changes

 	/**
 		@param jid - is the id of buddy (eg:- hello@gmail.com)